nrwl/nx-workshop/README.md

 - How to organize code in a monorepo
 - Easily move libs around your folder structure
 - Creating Storybook stories and e2e Cypress tests for your components
+- How to set boundaries between the different scopes in your project
+- Write automated source code generators for common tasks in your workspace
+- Set-up CI for your Pull Requests
+- Add distributed caching
+- Set up the NxCloud GitHub integration
+- Write advanced deployment targets using the `run-commands` executor
+- Set up Continuous Deployment systems that deploy only the affected projects

 To help you understand how to apply some of these lessons in your own projects, we'll try to build a more "real-world" example.
 However, because of the time constrains and to make sure we get to cover as much material as possible, we'll provide you with all the code for any "non-Nx" work you need to do (like styling and configuring Angular routes) - so you can focus on learning to use Nx to its full potential.